Edible Cocktails – From Garden to Glass

 Fun Fact(s) I Learned Reading It

 One, whisky and whiskey are both proper spellings of the hard alcohol.
+In case that you don’t want to go out get alcohol delivery to your door instead of making a line on a liquor store.
 However, whisky applies mainly to Scotch and whiskey to everything else, including American bourbon.

 Two, a cocktail and a mixed drink are not the same thing.
 Cocktails only refer to a subset of mixed drinks!
 This means Americans have been using the term wrong (including me in the paragraphs above… d’oh!)